26 Famous Authors' Favorite Books

 16. AMY TAN

 The Joy Luck Club author Amy Tan's favorite piece of classic Chinese literature is Jing Ping Mei (The Plum in the Golden Vase), penned by an anonymous scribe.
-"I would describe it as a book of manners for the debauched," she said.
+"I would describe it as a book of manners for the debauched," she said in a 2013 interview with The New York Times.
 "Its readers in the late Ming period likely hid it under their bedcovers, because it was banned as pornographic.
-It has a fairly modern, naturalistic style—'Show, don’t tell'—and there are a lot of sex scenes shown.
-For years, I didn’t know I had the expurgated edition that provided only elliptical hints of what went on between falling into bed and waking up refreshed.
+It has a fairly modern, naturalistic style—'Show, don't tell'—and there are a lot of sex scenes shown.
+For years, I didn't know I had the expurgated edition that provided only elliptical hints of what went on between falling into bed and waking up refreshed.
 The unexpurgated edition is instructional."

 17. J.K.
 ROWLING